Flash (photography): Flash LED used in phones

 High-current flash LEDs are used as flash sources in camera phones, although they are less bright than xenon flash tubes.
 Unlike xenon tubes, LEDs require only a low voltage, eliminating the need of a high-voltage capacitor.
 They are more energy-efficient, and very small.
-The LED flash can also be used for illumination of video recordings or as an autofocus assist lamp in low-light photography; it can also be used as a general-purpose non-photographic light source.
+The LED flash can also be used for illumination of video recordings or as an autofocus assist lamp in low-light photography; it can also be used as a general-purpose non-photographic light source (i.e., a flashlight).

 Focal-plane-shutter synchronization

 Electronic flash units have shutter speed limits with focal-plane shutters.
 Focal-plane shutters expose using two curtains that cross the sensor.
 The first one opens and the second curtain follows it after a delay equal to the nominal shutter speed.
 A typical modern focal-plane shutter on a full-frame or smaller sensor camera takes about 1/400 s to 1/300 s to cross the sensor, so at exposure times shorter than this only part of the sensor is uncovered at any one time.

 The time available to fire a single flash which uniformly illuminates the image recorded on the sensor is the exposure time minus the shutter travel time.
 Equivalently, the minimum possible exposure time is the shutter travel time plus the flash duration (plus any delays in triggering the flash).

 For example, a Nikon D850 has a shutter travel time of about 2.4 ms. A full-power flash from a modern built-in or hot shoe mounted electronic flash has a typical duration of about 1ms, or a little less, so the minimum possible exposure time for even exposure across the sensor with a full-power flash is about 2.4 ms + 1.0 ms = 3.4 ms, corresponding to a shutter speed of about 1/290 s.
 However some time is required to trigger the flash.
 At the maximum (standard) D850 X-sync shutter speed of 1/250 s, the exposure time is 1/250 s = 4.0 ms, so about 4.0 ms − 2.4 ms = 1.6 ms are available to trigger and fire the flash, and with a 1 ms flash duration, 1.6 ms − 1.0 ms = 0.6 ms are available to trigger the flash in this Nikon D850 example.